 Resilient children can handle the obstacles they encounter in life.
 For some of our kids, that resilience seems to come naturally.
-These kids roll with the punches, preservere through challenges, and come out the other side with minor wear or tear to show for it.
+These kids roll with the punches, persevere through challenges, and come out the other side with minor wear or tear to show for it.
 However, many of our children who have been exposed to trauma, including prenatal substance exposure, struggle to manage their reactions to daily frustrations or disappointments.
 They don’t know how to navigate challenging moments, give up easily, or feel frustrated and afraid.
 Resilience can be challenging for many adopted, foster, or kinship kids.
 How can we help our children “bounce forward,” as Dr. Zelechoski said in a recent interview?

 Practical Ways to Cultivate Resilience in Your Home

-To be sure, it’s a tremendous job to run a busy home with a calendar full of school, extra-curricular activities, therapy appointments, and social connections.
+It’s a tremendous job to run a busy home with a calendar full of school, extra-curricular activities, therapy appointments, and social connections.
 It’s easy to feel overwhelmed as adults with this load.
 It makes sense that our kids with less life experience and coping skills would feel dysregulated and out of sync in our busy lives.
 There are practical things you can do as healthy habits that will cultivate resilience and help your kids learn coping skills.

 1. Check in on yourself.